kotamphani/NER-LSTM/readme.md

 The model consists of the following layers:

- • Embedding Layer: Maps words to their corresponding vector representations.
+* **Embedding Layer**: Maps words to their corresponding vector representations.
- • LSTM Layer: Processes the word embeddings sequentially to capture long-range dependencies.
+* **LSTM Layer**: Processes the word embeddings sequentially to capture long-range dependencies.
- • Dense Layer: Maps the LSTM output to the predicted labels.
+* **Dense Layer**: Maps the LSTM output to get logits.
+* **Softmax Layer**: Converts logits to probabilities.

 ## Results

-The model achieves an accuracy of over 95% on the test set.
+The model achieves an accuracy of over 95% on the test set and 96% accuracy in train set.

 ## Usage